codders/led_distractions/README.md

 ### Dependencies

 Whether you are using the Debian package or running the scripts directly, you will need to install the Ruby and Python dependencies.
-The scripts depend on the [arduino-lights](https://github.com/craftcodiness/arduino-lights) project.
+The scripts depend on the [arduino-lights](https://github.com/craftcodiness/arduino-lights) project and a few other small python packages.

 ```
 gem install arduino-lights
-pip install arduino_lights
+pip install -r requirements.txt
 ```

 ### Running as a Service

 The project includes a [systemd unit file](rcscripts/led-distractions.service) that you can install to `/lib/systemd/system` on your systemd-enabled system.
 The Debian package will do this for you automatically.

 If you are using `rvm` to manage your Ruby environment, you might need to create a global Gemset and link a wrapper script to `/usr/bin/ruby` to allow the service to find the correct version of ruby and its dependencies.

 ```